DfE-R-Community/r-weekly-training/README.md

 # R Weekly Training

+**NOTE** This repo is currently undergoing a rewrite.
+Please wait until this note disappears before using the materials herein.

 Welcome to the DfE R Community's R Weekly Training!
 This programme should get you up-to-speed with the basics of R. This programme is run annually over a 3(ish)-month period, so if you're interested in